svbsharma/github-slideshow/_posts/0000-01-02-svbsharma.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-i like to play with trains
+i like to play with trains -sharma
 Use the left arrow to go back!